 So; a current band playing music inspired by the best of the early-'70s UK glam scene, who actually know how to write a tune or three.
-These are essentially fun albums that should probably be played in your car with the top down; not that many people bother with them here, 'cos you'd get wet, but you know what I mean.
-Not a lot of Mellotron, but these albums' charms lie elsewhere.
+This is essentially a fun album that should probably be played in your car with the top down; not that many people bother with them in the UK, 'cos you'd get wet, but you know what I mean.
+Not a lot of Mellotron, but this album's charms lie elsewhere.

 Supernatural Fairy Tales (1967, 37.06) ***½/½

 Room With a View

 Rome Take Away Three